yourbasic/api/README.md

 *Image by [ZooFari][ZF], [CC BY 3.0][CCBY3].*

 Chances are that you have never used the Java `Vector` class.
-It was superceded by `ArrayList` already in Java 1.2.
+It was superseded by `ArrayList` already in Java 1.2.
 The problem with `Vector` is that it does **two things**:

-1. it's a synchronized datastructure, and
+1. it's a synchronized data structure, and
 2. it's a list.

 Both of these things are highly useful, but most of the time